RazerMS/Integration-RazerMS_JavaScript_Seamless_Integration/README.md

 Notes
 -----

-MOLPay Sdn.
+Razer Merchant Services Sdn.
 Bhd. is not responsible for any problems that might arise from the use of this module.
 Use at your own risk.
 Please backup any critical data before proceeding.
 For any query or assistance, please email to support-sa@razer.com